 Vat Documents image

-The following list of documents must be submitted while registering for VAT:
+The following list of documents had to be submitted while registering for VAT:

 • A copy of the applicant’s PAN card.